Skip to Content

 • Acquire hands-on skills in audio/visual technology, curatorial practice, community building, and interdisciplinary practice

-• Students learn to connect their artistic practice to a wide range of artistic mediums, ideas and practice
+• Learn to connect one’s artistic practice to a wide range of artistic mediums, ideas and practice

 • Engage in the cross-pollination of ideas and views in a diverse community

-• Mentor and be mentored amongst students from different cohorts
+• Mentor and be mentored among students from different cohorts

 • Identify one’s strongest interests and seek out opportunities for pursuing them